singaltanmay/cineast-wiki/Working-with-Existing-Data.md

 ## Frontend Setup

 For most datasets, we should have the media and thumbnails on a node accessible within the VPN.
 Ask your supervisor for a local copy.
+You should also have been provided with a copy of the frontend config file.
+Replace `src/config.json` with that file.